CharlBest/Smart-Home/README.md

 * It assumes that there is no house size limit and money constraints.
 * Some of the items might be a bit opinionated.
 * Keep in mind I have no idea what I'm talking about.
+* If you have any other ideas [click here to create an item that I will add later](https://github.com/CharlBest/Smart-Home/issues/new)

 ## Considerations
 * Fade/flush into decor, unobtrusive, helpful, not noticeable, one with the architecture and design